What is Lasinone?

 Frequently Asked Questions (FAQ)

-Hereditary tyrosinemia type 1 (HT-1) is a rare, inherited metabolic
+Hereditary tyrosinemia type 1 (HT-1) is a rare, inherited metabolic disorder

-disorder caused by a deficiency in the enzyme fumarylacetoacetate
+caused by a deficiency

-hydrolase (FAH), leading to a build-up of the amino acid tyrosine and
+in the enzyme fumarylacetoacetate hydrolase (FAH), leading to a build-up of

-its toxic by-products.
+and its toxic by-products.
 This condition primarily affects the liver and

-kidneys, and if untreated, can lead to severe liver disease, liver
+can lead to severe liver disease, liver failure, liver cancer, kidney

-failure, liver cancer, kidney problems, and death.
+problems, and death.

-Lasinone begins working very quickly to inhibit the toxic metabolic
+Lasinone begins working very quickly to inhibit the toxic metabolic pathway

-pathway involved in hereditary tyrosinemia type 1.
-While the toxic
+tyrosinemia type 1.
+While the toxic succinylacetone levels are suppressed

-succinylacetone levels are suppressed almost immediately, it can take
+almost immediately, it can

 No, Lasinone does not cure HT-1, but it is a life-saving treatment that

-manages the disease by preventing the build-up of toxic tyrosine
+preventing the build-up of toxic tyrosine metabolites.
+It blocks the

-metabolites.
-It blocks the metabolic pathway that causes the disease and
+metabolic pathway that causes

-significantly improves outcomes, preventing severe complications like
+the disease and significantly improves outcomes, preventing severe

-restricted diet of tyrosine and phenylalanine.
+tyrosine and phenylalanine.

-Take the missed dose as soon as you remember, unless it is almost time
+Take the missed dose as soon as you remember, unless it is almost time for

-for your next scheduled dose.
-Do not double doses to make up for a
+Do not double doses to make up for a missed one.

 Yes, the safety and effectiveness of Lasinone have been established for

-treating HT-1 in combination with dietary restriction of tyrosine and
+with dietary restriction of tyrosine and phenylalanine in pediatric

 Yes, there are very strict dietary restrictions while taking Lasinone,

-and phenylalanine.
-These restrictions are critical for preventing serious
+These restrictions are

-side effects.
-Foods to avoid include: Meat (chicken, pork, lamb, beef),
+critical for preventing serious side effects.
+Foods to avoid include: Meat

 No, pregnant or breastfeeding women should not take Lasinone, as it is not

-recommended due to a lack of data and potential risks to the infant.
+of data and potential risks to the infant.

 For the treatment of hereditary tyrosinemia type 1 (HT-1), Lasinone is a

-lifelong medication.
-The condition is a permanent genetic disorder, and
+condition is a permanent genetic disorder, and Lasinone works to manage the

-Lasinone works to manage the symptoms rather than cure the underlying
+symptoms rather than cure

-disease.
+the underlying disease.

 During illness or stress, it is critical to do not stop taking Lasinone and

-to adhere strictly to the low-protein diet or your healthcare provider may
+low-protein diet or your healthcare provider may suggest a specific

-suggest a specific protocol.
-Contact your healthcare provider immediately if
+protocol.
+Contact your healthcare

 When taking Lasinone, you will need regular laboratory tests to monitor

-treatment effectiveness, check for side effects, and ensure proper dosing.
+for side effects, and ensure proper dosing.
+The specific tests and their

-The specific tests and their frequency will be determined by your doctor,
+frequency will be determined

-but they are crucial for managing your condition safely.
+by your doctor, but they are crucial for managing your condition safely.

 While Lasinone can be taken with other medications, it interacts with many

-drugs and requires strict medical supervision.
-You should tell your doctor
+medical supervision.
+You should tell your doctor and pharmacist about all

-medications you are taking, as your doctor may need to adjust the dosages or
+over-the-counter, and herbal medications you are taking, as your doctor may

-monitor you closely for side effects.
+dosages or monitor you closely for side effects.

 Yes, genetic testing is available for family members of those with

-hereditary type 1 tyrosinemia to identify if they are carriers or affected
+identify if they are carriers or affected by the condition.
+Molecular

-by the condition.
-Molecular genetic testing for the FAH gene can confirm a
+genetic testing for the FAH gene

-members.
+for family members.

 FDA Approval and Clinical Evidence